 |Worker node - Machine type|

-Click on Create to create the new cluster.
-You will see the Status go from Provisioning to Running—move on to the next step once you're output resembles the following:
+- Click on Create to create the new cluster.
+You will see the Status go from Provisioning to Running—move on to the next step once your output resembles the following:

 Click Check my progress to verify your performed task.
 If you have completed the task successfully you will be granted with an assessment score.